The best NC500 winter campsites

 The site has a heated toilet and shower block and laundry facilities (a small charge applies for the latter).
 Motorhome and campervan pitches are fenced and electric hook up is available.
 The site has lots of little extra touches such as the giant games like draughts and Jenga scattered around the site, as well as a communal games area and a communal fire pit.
 During the winter Mr. Eddy’s Pit Stop, which is in a converted bus, is open for breakfast between 8:30 and 10:30 and between 5 and 8pm for dinner.
 Pizzas are available every evening.
 Mr. Eddy’s is now fully licensed with a fabulous selection of local and Scottish beer, cider, wine & spirits.
 This is definitely not a site to miss out on.

 In just over an hour (without stops!) along the rugged northern coastline road, and after your obligatory photo by the John O’Groats signpost, you will find the Sinclair Bay Camper and Caravan park up in the historic, picturesque fishing village of Keiss.
-There is no booking, you just turn up and pay at the hotel next door.
+There is no advanced booking, you just turn up and pay at the hotel next door.
 Please note that there are no camping facilities here except water and electric hook up, but customers can use the toilet facilities at The Village Inn, next door.

 Don’t miss the fish and chips